MarkusRabe/cadet/README.md

 CADET is able to prove (or _certify_) its results.
 As 2QBF formulas in QDIMACS have a forall-exists quantifier alternation, proofs for UNSAT results are given as an assignment to the universally quantified variables.
 Proofs for SAT results are given as a circuit, mapping assignments to the universally quantified variables to assignments to the existentially quantified variables.

 Certificates for UNSAT results are written to stdout according to the [QDIMACS](http://www.qbflib.org/qdimacs.html) standard.
+To print output according to the QDIMACS standard, use the `--qdimacs_out` flag.
 CADET checks UNSAT certificates internally by default.

 With the command line option `-c [file]` CADET writes the SAT certificate for true 2QBF.
 You can either specify a file name to which the certificate should be written (ending in `.aag` or `.aig`) or you can specify `sdtout` to let CADET print the certificate on the terminal.
 For example, type: